5.4 Global Mindset and Cultural Awareness

 Key Takeaways

-A global mindset does not require the HR professional to know every local custom.
-It requires curiosity, humility, and a disciplined process for learning what matters.
-HR should identify the business need, understand local expectations, consult appropriate expertise when needed, and communicate in a way employees can use.
+A global mindset does not require knowing every local custom.
+It requires curiosity, humility, and a disciplined process for learning what matters: identify the business need, understand local expectations, consult appropriate expertise, and communicate in a way employees can actually use.

 Scenario signalBetter HR responseRisky response